UAF Music Student Handbook

 The Music Handbook no longer exists as a hard-copy printed publication.
 It now exists in virtual form on this website.
 (Students may print their own copies of these pages, if they wish.)

 The purpose of this Handbook is to provide general clarification of policies and procedures that have been used by the Department in the past but have never been comprehensively stated for the benefit of new and returning students.
-The Handbook is designed principally for the guidance of undergraduate students majoring in Music.
-It may not unique address issues relating to graduate students or non-music majors.
+The Handbook is designed primarily for the guidance of undergraduate students majoring in Music.
+It may not (does not) directly address issues relating to graduate students or non-music majors.

 Although most of the policies contained here are familiar to current students, some policies have been clarified with respect to participation in large ensembles, preparation for junior and senior recitals, and attendance requirements for Departmental recitals and convocations.